About the Event:

 Weather and Parking:

-Typical afternoon temperature is 50 degrees, and it can be very windy.
+Typical afternoon temperature for mid-November is 60-70 degrees, and it can be very windy.
 At night, it can cool down below freezing.
 Rain and snow are rare but possible.
 In 2012, it was 68 degrees at start time and stayed balmy throughout the race -- bring shorts!
 Many racers had to buy them because they didn't pack them.
 It is best to come dressed in layers.
 If driving, plan for an extra 60 minutes to 90 minutes in detours and traffic jams, plus a half-mile walk to the start.
 Study the race materials carefully to see the starting line and finish line layout and suggested transportation.

 Review of the 2012 "Strip at Night" RNR: